YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 it comes to backward search,  `simplify` returns answers quickly but `simplify'` took ages without returning anything.

+This is cause by the order of the conjuncts, in combination with the state of the logic varaibles (of being free or already instantiated) and the search behaviour of the sub-relations in the context.

+In the
-This is cause exactly by the order of the conjuncts.
-In the backward search problem, the second branch of the disjunction which is `fresh c, m in ...` is applicable in both versions, but the declarative reading of the conjucts is not the same.
+backward search problem, the second branch of the disjunction which is `fresh c, m in ...` is applicable in both versions, but the declarative reading of the conjuctions is not the same.
 Below we highlight the difference.

 - `div a c a' O  & div b c b' O & gcd a b c` is  read as, "Find `a` and `c` such that